About

 Interface

-The interface is divided in 3 parts:
+The interface is divided into 4 parts:

-Menu
+Top Menu Bar

-Load one of the provided samples.
+Loads one of the provided sample diagrams.

 Editor